seanmavley/dutch/README.md

 ![wide](https://github.com/seanmavley/dutch/assets/5289083/2bd7aba1-c321-4b46-8fc8-1cddc084558a)

+## To-Do

+- Automate the update, to only include the new organization names added

 ## How to run the Angular application locally

 - Clone this repository and change directory to the project folder